 Now that we’ve seen what professionals can create using tea, let’s take a look at how we can recreate some tea art ourselves at home!

 Let’s take inspiration from Austin Kleon’s designs.
 To get started, you only need a few materials.

 - Black Marker

 The first step is the easiest (and the tastiest!).
 Make yourself a cup of the loose-leaf tea of your choice using a disposable tea filter.
-Once it’s finished brewing, remove your tea filter and drop it onto your index card or paper cardstock until you have an assortment of blobs.
+Once it’s finished brewing, remove your tea filter, give it a little squeeze (not too hard) and drop it onto your index card or paper cardstock until you have an assortment of blobs.
 You can either drop the tea filter randomly and find the shapes later, or stamp the tea filter strategically to create a picture (kind of like when you paint with your thumbs!).
 It’s important that you use a thick paper, like index cards or cardstock, since you don’t want to paper to rip from being damp.